aaron-francis/whitakers-words/migration/CONTRACT.md

 exhaustiveness is impossible.
 Generate a large structured corpus, state the sampling strategy explicitly, and report coverage honestly.
 A corpus result is evidence, not proof, and must be labelled as such.

-Claiming exhaustiveness for a corpus run is the one unrecoverable error in this workflow.